taranjeet/open-edx-proposals/oeps/oep-0026-arch-xapi-integration.rst

 Router
 ~~~~~~

-The router layer forwards xAPI events to interested consumers.
+The router forwards xAPI events to interested consumers.
 The complexity of this
-layer may increase over time as we support higher degrees of customization by consumers,
+component may increase over time as we support higher degrees of customization by consumers,
 such as filtering for only certain types of events and varying degrees of permissions
 of access to activities.